 Does the jerky smell?
 In rare occasions, when there is slightly more fat in beef jerky, it can lead to the fat going rancid.
 The telltale sign that beef jerky has gone rancid is the smell.
 It will often have a spoiled, off smell.

 If you encounter beef jerky that has either mold or shows signs of rancidity, discard and do not eat.

 4. Consult a professional.

 If the beef jerky passes these three steps and shows no signs of mold or rancidity, it should be safe to eat.
 As always, however, if you have any concerns or doubts, consult a professional.
-You can contact our customer service team with any questions.

 Why does beef jerky last so long?

 The magic of beef jerky lies in the dehydration process.